lukaville/toothpick-reflect/README.md

 # Limitations

-* `@ProvidesSingletonInScope` annotation is not supported because it's not available in runtime, use `providesSingletonInScope()` binding instead.
+* `@ProvidesSingletonInScope` annotation is not supported because it's not available at runtime, use `providesSingletonInScope()` binding instead.
 It can be fixed in the future by monkey-patching this annoation
-* Superclass member injection is not supported for dependencies created using factories (see [FactoryGenerator.java](https://github.com/stephanenicolas/toothpick/blob/master/toothpick-compiler/src/main/java/toothpick/compiler/factory/generators/FactoryGenerator.java#L56))
+* Superclass member injection is not implemented for dependencies created using factories (see [FactoryGenerator.java](https://github.com/stephanenicolas/toothpick/blob/master/toothpick-compiler/src/main/java/toothpick/compiler/factory/generators/FactoryGenerator.java#L56))
 * This implementation may contain bugs, please do not use for production